 GulfArabic.com is the #1 Gulf Arabic comprehensive e-learning course.
 You get loads of everyday and business-related vocabulary and all the grammar you need to start expressing your thoughts by forming your own sentences.
 There's audio for every Arabic word or sentence, as well as quizzes to test your knowledge.

 Media and academic attention.

 Throughout the years, GulfArabic.com has been mentioned, discussed and recommended by a variety of media outlets as well as university professors.

-We take pride in having among our numerous clients such notable examples as Standard Chartered Bank UAE and a renowned CNN anchor, as well as having contributed to the production of this amazing video about Dubai.
+We take pride in having among our numerous clients such notable examples as Standard Chartered Bank UAE and a renowned CNN presenter, as well as having contributed to the production of this amazing video about Dubai.

 Modern Standard Arabic (MSA in short, or fuS-Ha فصحى in Arabic) is the language of news journalism (not so much talk shows which are usually in a dialect), colleges, diplomacy - it's a high-level variant of Arabic, which is to a very large degree different from the spoken language both in grammar and vocabulary.
 If you're interested in that, we cannot help you - there are a gazillion sites teaching that.